Privacy Policy

 Purpose and legal basis

-We use this information to optimize our websites and for the cost-benefit analysis of the advertising materials we use.
+We use this information to optimize our websites and for cost-benefit analysis of the advertising materials we use.

 The analyses enable us to adapt our website and our offers and make them more interesting for users.

-We have a legitimate interest in using the web analytics service (Article 6 (1) (f) GDPR), which is to continuously improve our websites and adapt them to changing situations (particularly changes in user behavior and interests) in order to remain competitive and optimally present our offerings on the market.
+We have a legitimate interest in using the web analytics service (Article 6(1)(f) GDPR), which lies in continuously improving our websites and adapting them to changing situations (in particular, changing user behavior and interests) in order to remain competitive and present our offerings optimally on the market.
 Furthermore, we have a legitimate interest in optimizing our advertising and thus making the best possible use of our advertising budget.

-IP anonymization and transfer of personal data
+IP anonymization and disclosure of personal data

-We use IP address anonymization on our websites (both on our main page and on its subpages) through the extension "_gat_anonymizeIp."
-This additional function shortens the collected IP addresses by Google within the member states of the European Union or in a member state of the Agreement on the European Economic Area before forwarding them to the USA.
-Shortening the IP address does not allow any personal reference to the user.
+We use IP address anonymization on our websites (both on our main page and on the subpages) through the extension “_gat_anonymizeIp”.This additional function shortens the IP addresses collected by Google within the member states of the European Union or in a member state of the Agreement on the European Economic Area before they are forwarded to the USA.
+Shortening the IP address prevents it from being linked to a specific individual.

-Preventing data collection
+Prevention of data collection

 https://tools.google.com/dlpage/gaoptout/

-Deactivate Google Analytics
+Disable Google Analytics

 Demographic characteristics

-The data is obtained from interest-based advertising and visitor data from third parties.
-It is not possible to assign it to a specific person.
+The data is obtained from interest-based advertising and from visitor data provided by third parties.
+It is not possible to link this data to a specific individual.

-Contract data processing
+Order data processing

-Storage period
+Storage duration

 10. YouTube